sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 The end-to-end self-service process on paying for Sourcegraph subscription on the cloud.

-#### Identity and access management

-We own both authentication and authorization to Sourcegraph.com, including both login and sign-up flow and user management on the cloud.

-Code-level authorization is enforced based on the repository permissions on the code host level and the Repository Management team owns this area.
-It is coupled with administration experience and team management, which created close collaboration between both teams.

 #### Usage reporting and entitlement enforcement

 Customer-facing and internal tools and features that provide transparency to how customers consume entitlements within their current subscription, including entitlements limiting enforcing capabilities.